Children of the River (film)

-Children of the River (also known as Annak Ti Karayan) is a 2019 Philippine indie drama film written, produced and directed by Maricel Cariaga.
+Children of the River (also known as Annak Ti Karayan) is a 2019 Philippine indie, coming of age drama film written, produced and directed by Maricel Cariaga.
 The film stars Noel Comia Jr., Junyka Santarin, Dave Justine Francis and Ricky Oriarte.

 It is one of the entries of Cinemalaya 2019, where it was nominated as Best Film.

+Synopsis

+The story follows four childhood friends, Elias, Pepsy, Robin and Agol who live in a remote village by the river of Quirino province.
+Elias is a smart and responsible son, Pepsy is a feisty tomboy, Robin is a frustrated rascal and Agol is a gentle giant whose lives are anchored by waiting a daily phones calls from their soldier fathers.
+When Elias meets Ted, an attractive tourist, an internal affection emerges leaving him confused and distraught.
+Elias seeks comfort from his friends while navigating his growing attraction towards Ted.